dfreilich/summaries/CleanCoder.md

 > As a professional, he has a responsibility to maintain certain standards.
 His code needs to be tested, and needs to have tests.
 His code needs to be clean.
 And he has to be sure he hasn't broken anything else in the system.  (p.
 55)

 > Professionals are not required to say yes to everything that is asked of them.
 However, they should work hard to find creative ways to make "yes" possible. (p.
 56)

+### Chapter 4: Coding
+> Programming is so hard, in fact, that it is beyond the capability of one person to do it well.
+No matter how skilled you are, you will certainly benefit from another programmer's thoughts and ideas. (p.
+74)